Loss, Hope, and Survival: Stay where you are and then leave

 @Isi This is the first book of his I’ve read and I liked it a lot.
 It is a simple and straight-forward read though so while I liked this book a lot, it’s not really meant for me.
 I liked this book but if you are looking for something complex and gripping, this isn’t for you.

-4. readingtheend
+4. says: readingtheend

 Aw, I think it’s sweet that John Boyne does this sort of writing as well as his adult stuff.
 I’ll have to check it out!